Jimako-e107-plugins/e107-old-plugins/README.md

 Php version:  not compatible with php7

-UPDATE:  there is newer 8.0 version.
+*NEW*:  there is newer 8.0 version.
 Fixed blank page for version 2.0.0.

-You can download it as 8.0.1 from https://www.e107.sk Php version:  not compatible with php7
+You can download it as 8.0.1 from https://www.e107.sk/download/category/1/kroozearcade/

+Php version:  not compatible with php7
 =======

 ###  AACGC Arcade Addins by M@CH!N3